GAMOMAT Enters the US Market Through a Partnership with Bragg Gaming Group

 Unfortunate RTP Reductions

-As Gamomat rolls out its games in the U.S., including titles like Feng’s Fortune Flaming Link, Great Grizzly, and Lava Lions, players may face a less favorable experience due to the introduction of lower RTP (Return to Player) percentages.
+As Gamomat rolls out its games in the U.S., including titles like Feng's Fortune Flaming Link, Great Grizzly, and Lava Lions, players may face a less favourable experience due to the introduction of lower RTP (Return to Player) percentages.
 This trend is disheartening for U.S. players who are likely to encounter reduced chances of winning compared to international markets where Gamomat operates.
 The lower RTP means that, despite the flashy game titles and marketing hype, players can expect their returns to be significantly diminished.

 Limited Expansion Focus

 Initially, Gamomat is targeting four states—Michigan, New Jersey, Connecticut, and Pennsylvania.
-Although this strategic focus is presented as a tailored approach, it essentially limits the reach and potential benefits for players across the entire U.S. This selective rollout may leave many players in other states without access to these games, further emphasizing the company's narrow approach to market penetration.
+Although this strategic focus is presented as a tailored approach, it essentially limits the reach and potential benefits for players across the entire U.S. This selective rollout may leave many players in other states without access to these games, further emphasising the company's narrow approach to market penetration.

 Disappointing Player Impact